HumanBrainProject/nmpi-job-manager-app/README.md

-# Job Manager app (version 2) for the EBRAINS Neuromorphic Computing Service
+# Job Manager app (version 3) for the EBRAINS Neuromorphic Computing Service

 Available online at https://job-manager.hbpneuromorphic.eu and as an app in the EBRAINS Collaboratory.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Vite.

 ## Available Scripts

-In the project directory, you can run:

-### `yarn start` or `npm start`

-Runs the app in the development mode.<br />
+To run the development server:

+### `npm run dev`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `yarn test` or `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Acknowledgments

+The current version of the application was developed as part of the EBRAINS research infrastructure, funded from the European Union’s Horizon Europe Framework Programme for Research and Innovation under Specific Grant Agreement No. xyzxyz (EBRAINS 2.0).

-This application was developed in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270, No. 785907 and No. 945539 (Human Brain Project SGA1, SGA2 and SGA3).
+Previous versions were developed in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements No. 720270, No. 785907 and No. 945539 (Human Brain Project SGA1, SGA2 and SGA3).

+## Dev notes

+- This reimplementation is based on React Router
+- The goals are:
+    - more consistent behaviour when navigating between internal pages
+    - replace OIDC Implicit flow with Authorization Code flow
+    - upgrade MUI to v5